mbakholdina/srt-packet-reordering/README.md

   sender
 ```

-`re-receiver` and `re-sender` sub-commands are designed for Redundancy Feature testing and should be used with `srt-test-live` testing application.
+`re-receiver` and `re-sender` sub-commands are designed for Connection Bonding testing and should be used with `srt-test-live` testing application.

-`receiver` and `sender` sub-commands are designed for the other use caes and should be used with `srt-live-transmit` testing application.
+`receiver` and `sender` sub-commands are designed for the other use cases and should be used with `srt-live-transmit` testing application.

 Please take into consideration that a receiver should be started first, then as soon as you get the following message in a terminal
 ```